Gender bias in medical diagnosis

-Gender-biased diagnosing is the idea that medical and psychological diagnosis are influenced by the gender of the patient.
+Gender-biased diagnosing is the idea that medical and psychological diagnosis are influenced by the patient's gender.
 Several studies have found evidence of differential diagnosis for patients with similar ailments but of different sexes.
 Female patients face discrimination through the denial of treatment or miss-classification of diagnosis as a result of not being taken seriously due to stereotypes and gender bias.
+For women of color, gender bias intersects with racial bias, potentially leading to greater disparities in medical treatment.
 According to traditional medical studies, most of these medical studies were done on men thus overlooking many issues that were related to women's health.
-This topic alone sparked controversy and brought about question to the medical standard of our time.
+This topic alone sparked controversy and questions about the medical standard of our time.
 Popular media has illuminated the issue of gender bias in recent years.
 Research that was done on diseases that affected women more were less funded than those diseases that affected men and women equally.